phu-mai/k8s-ingress-nginx-controller-nodeport/self-signed/README.md

-# Install the TLS with sign certs
+# Install the TLS with self sign certs

 ## Genera a self sign certs